TokenCake: A KV-Cache-centric Serving Framework for LLM-based Multi-Agent Applications

 \section{Abstract}

-Large Language Models (LLMs) are increasingly deployed in complex multi-agent applications that use external function calls.
-This workload creates severe performance challenges for the \KVC : space contention leads to the eviction of critical agents' caches and time underutilization leaves the cache of agents stalled on long-running tool calls idling in GPU memory.
-We present \project, a \KVCc serving framework that co-optimizes scheduling and memory management with an agent-aware design. \project's \spacescheduler uses dynamic memory partitioning to shield critical agents from contention, while its \timescheduler employs a proactive offload and predictive upload mechanism to repurpose GPU memory during function call stalls.
-Our evaluation on representative multi-agent benchmarks shows that \project can reduce end-to-end latency by over $47.06$\%, improve effective GPU memory utilization by up to $16.9$\% compared to vLLM.
+Large Language Models (LLMs) are increasingly deployed in complex multi-agent applications that rely on external \fcs.
+This workload creates severe performance challenges for the \KVC: spatial contention leads to the eviction of critical agents' caches and temporal underutilization leaves the cache of agents stalled on long-running \fcs idling in GPU memory.

+We present \project, a \KVCc serving framework that bridges this gap by co-optimizing scheduling and memory management through an agent-aware design. \project's \temporalscheduler employs an event-driven, opportunistic policy to proactively offload idle \KVCs during \fcs and uses predictive uploading to hide data transfer latency. \project's \spatialscheduler uses dynamic memory partitioning, guided by a hybrid priority metric combining graph structure and runtime state, to reserve GPU memory for critical-path agents.
+Our evaluation on representative multi-agent benchmarks shows that \project reduces end-to-end latency by over $47.06$\% and improves effective GPU memory utilization by up to $16.9$\% compared to vLLM.